Should you use DISC for Hiring?

 4. Emotional Intelligence

-At a minimum, we recommend that you find a selection assessment that measures a person based on their behavior and thinking abilities.
+When looking at non-DISC hiring assessments, we recommend finding a selection assessment that measures a person based on their behavior and thinking abilities.
 Here are a few things that your hiring assessment should be able to tell you:

 Job Fit Prediction